hazeycode/brucelib/README.md

 ## Supported platforms
 Many modules have no system dependencies and will just work on many targets thanks to Zig's awesome portabilty.
-Platform support for the `platform` and `graphics` module will be somewhat more limited and currently the planned scope of this project is to target all the popular native desktop, mobile platforms and console platforms.
+Platform support for the `platform` and `graphics` modules will be somewhat more limited and currently the planned scope of this project is to target all the popular native desktop, mobile and console platforms.

 Console backends for the `platform` and `graphics` modules are planned but will not provided by this repository.
 Access will be granted to registered NDA'd developers on request.